Quick Facts: Earning an Ed.D. in Massachusetts

 - University of Massachusetts – Lowell

-UMass Lowell’s 42-credit Online Ed.D. in Leadership in Schooling has a lot going for it.
-It’s part of a school that often earns a top 20 ranking in Best Online Graduate Education Programs.
-It’s eligible for fellowships and tuition discounts (see our Funding section).
-And it’s an affordable full-time program for the PreK-12 field—there’s even a STEM Education option if your interested in leading a STEM department or program.
+UMass Lowell’s 42-credit Online Ed.D. in Leadership in Schooling is an excellent deal.
+It comes from a well-known public university with CPED membership.
+It’s eligible for fellowships and tuition discounts.
+And it’s an affordable 3-year program for PreK-12 educators—there’s even a STEM Education option if your interested in leading a STEM department or program.

-We should also point out that it includes an annual one-week summer residency and does not lead to licensure.
-Think of it more as a way to expand your instructional leadership horizons—UMass Lowell is looking for Ed.D. candidates with at least three years experience as a teacher and/or instructional leader.
+A couple of things to note.
+This online doctorate in education features an annual one-week, in-person summer residency and does not lead to licensure.
+Think of it more as a way to expand your leadership horizons—UMass Lowell is looking for Ed.D. candidates with at least three years experience as a teacher and/or instructional leader.

-Aiming for a college or university position?
-Check out Regis’s 51-credit Hybrid Ed.D. in Higher Education Leadership.
-As the name suggests, this program is for folks who live in the area—students meet on Saturdays four times per semester.
+Aiming for a organizational leadership position?
+Check out Regis’s Online Ed.D. in Leadership with the choice of two concentrations—Higher Education Leadership or Organizational Leadership.
+Classes meet synchronously on one Saturday per month (four times per semester), complemented by asynchronous online work between meetings.
 All of Regis’s Ed.D. students work full-time while completing this degree; some finish in as little as 3 years.
+Regis is a CPED member.

-You can compare it with Bay Path University’s 54-credit Online Ed.D. in Higher Education Leadership & Organizational Studies, which is also available in a 30-credit ABD Option.
-This flexible program contains 100% online coursework and three “Immersive Weekends” (one per year).
+You can compare these offerings with Bay Path University’s Online Ed.D. in Education Leadership, which is available in Higher Education and K-12 concentrations.
+All But Dissertation (ABD) and Ed.S. completion options are also available.
+This doctorate contains 100% online coursework and three “Immersive Weekends” (one per year).
 Collaboration is encouraged—you’ll take part in online, faculty-guided cohorts called Communities of Practice (COPs) and be able to participate in group work, Leader-Scholar Communities, and shared workplace research.

-Or you could consider Boston College’s Online Executive Ed.D. in Higher Education with an option to concentrate in Catholic Higher Education.
-This is a part-time, 3-year program for experienced administrators—candidates must have a minimum of 5-10 years of experience in higher education.
+Boston College’s cohort-based Online Executive Ed.D. in Higher Education is available in a general track or a concentration in Catholic Higher Education.
+This is a part-time, 3-year program for experienced administrators—candidates must have a minimum of 7 years of experience in higher education.
 You’ll take part in online coursework during the academic year and attend in-person week-long residencies in the summer.
+BC is a CPED member.

 No Dissertation Ed.D.
 Programs in Massachusetts

-- In Northeastern’s Doctor of Education (either in Charlotte, Seattle, or Online), students work on identifying a problem of practice and developing an action plan at the very start of their program.
+- In Northeastern’s Online Doctor of Education, students work on identifying a problem of practice and developing an action plan at the very start of their program.
 A faculty advisor is there to mentor and advise as Ed.D. students initiate cycles of data collection and analysis, collaborate with stakeholders, and reflect on their progress.

-- Bay Path University’s Online Ed.D. in Higher Education Leadership & Organizational Studies has a DiP that includes a series of four sequential dissertation courses that will engage you in action research.
+- Bay Path University’s Online Ed.D. in Education Leadership has a DiP that includes a series of four sequential dissertation courses that will engage you in action research.
 You’ll choose an educational problem to analyze, develop an improvement plan, act to implement the plan, observe the effects, and then reflect on results as a basis for further efforts.

 Doctoral Education Funding in Massachusetts